AMREIN ENGINEERING Agenda/X | Sharepoint | Solutions | Partners | Support | Search | About us | Home

 • Use Analog Clock: switch to the analog clock display mode (licensed version only)

-• Analog Clock Design: choose one of the available clock designs:
+• World Clock Types: choose one of the available clock designs

 • License Key: enter your Product License Key (as supplied after purchase of the Enterprise license).